guptaNswati/holbertonschool-higher_level_programming/README.md

-# High Level Python Programming Exercises
+# High Level Python Programming
-This repository conatins exercises to learn Python 3.4.3 at [Holberton School](https://holbertonschool.com).
+This repository contains exercises to learn Python 3.4.3 at [Holberton School](https://holbertonschool.com).
 These exercises are designed to dive into Python from a beginners level to the advanced level.
 ## Styling and Specifications
 All programs were written from Bash, using emacs.
 ### Compilation